Advantages of a targeted resume

 | Final thoughts | A finely tuned resume ups the odds of receiving interview invitations since hiring managers will notice right away if applicants put some effort into tailoring their application to their wants and needs.
 Contact Fremantle Resume if writing tailored resumes isn’t one of your strengths, freeing up time for other job search demands. |

-To write a targeted resume, carefully review the job description and research the company.
-Then, tailor your resume to include keywords that are relevant and include relevant experiences and accomplishments.
-You may have to make multiple versions of your resume to be used for various job applications.
+To write a targeted resume read carefully the job description and research the company.
+Make sure to tailor your resume to include relevant keywords and highlight your relevant experience and achievements.
+You might need to design several versions of your resume for different job applications.

-Some benefits of using targeted resumes include having higher chances of getting an interview, adjusting your resume and application materials to more closely match what employers are seeking; and showing an attention to detail that is higher in comparison to other applicants who’ve put together generic resumes.
+A few benefits of having targeted resumes include the likelihood of being able to secure an interview; customizing your application materials to better match what employers are seeking; and showing greater attention to detail than competing applicants who’ve submitted more generic resumes.

-If writing tailored resumes isn’t one or your talents, don’t hesitate to reach out to Fremantle Resume , and we’ll help you take the burden off your hands, freeing up time for other job search requirements.
+If writing customized resumes isn’t one of your strengths, feel free to contact Fremantle Resume , and we’ll help you take the burden off your hands, freeing up time for other job search needs.

 Additional Information